gastamper/spacewalk-snipeit-integration/README.md

 This project allows for using Spacewalk as a source for automatically importing and updating assets in Snipe-IT, and vice versa.

 ## Basic usage:
- - snipedump: dumps fields from any individual asset in Snipe-IT
+ - snipedump: dumps fields from any assets, models or categories in Snipe-IT
  - spacedump: dumps fields from any individual asset in Spacewalk
  - integrator: performs the actual API dump between the two systems